GabrielDineckTremarin/auth-learning/README.md

 # Authentication Learning Project

 Welcome to the Authentication Learning Project!
-This repository is dedicated to my learning about implementing a JWT authentication system.
+This repository is dedicated to my learning about implementing a JWT (Json Web Token) authentication system.

 ## Purpose